 To protect people searching for Medicare plans, there are certain rules and regulations that Medicare insurance advisors, agents, and brokers must follow.
 This section is important because if you’re shopping around for plans and you find an agent violating these rules, you may be the victim of a Medicare scam.

-For one, a licensed agent will never show up to your door uninvited or give you an unsolicited call.
+For one, a licensed agent will never show up at your door uninvited or give you an unsolicited call.
 Additionally, a licensed agent will never ask you for personal information over the phone unless it is to verify membership, determine eligibility, or submit an enrollment application.
 Such information includes your Social Security Number, your Medicare insurance number, or your medical health history.

 Further, you may attend a Medicare educational event.
 These are perfectly legal for an agent to host, but there are rules that must be followed at these events.
 Agents cannot offer you money or gifts worth more than $15 to join their plan.
 Also, if you are attending a Medicare educational event the agent or advisor cannot enroll you into a plan at this event.
 An independent agent will also not discuss carrier-specific plans at an event.

-One last thing worth noting is that agents cannot pressure into joining a plan, and they should never begin to tell you about plans that you have not agreed to discuss.
+One last thing worth noting is that agents cannot pressure you into joining a plan, and they should never begin to tell you about plans that you have not agreed to discuss.

 Medicare Supplement Plans and Medicare Advantage Plans